ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 4/W4 - Day 3 & 4 - Amazon Elastic Container Services, ECR & ECS.md

 [[Container]] [[ECS]] [[Container Orchestration]] [[ECR]]
 # AWS ECS
+Fully managed container orchestration service that helps you more efficiently deploy, manage and scale containerized applications.

 Containers are horizontally scaled

 Managed Kubernetes - you give me the container and I can manage everything else